Help us improve your experience.

 Certificate-4

-root-example-authority.
+root-example-authority .
 This is a root CA.

 When you install your end-user certificate for the server example.domain-1, you must bundle all the intermediate certificates and install them along with your end-user certificate.
 The certificate chain includes all the certificates starting from Certificate-1 to Root-CA certificate.
 Because the web browser trusts the root CA, it also implicitly trusts all the intermediate certificates.
 If the SSL certificate chain is invalid or broken, your certificate will not be trusted by some devices.

-All certificates must be in Privacy-Enhanced Mail (PEM) format.
+All certificates must be in PEM format.

 When you import the concatenated certificate file into the device, the CA provides a bundle of chained certificates that must be added to the signed server certificate.
 The server certificate must appear before the chained certificates in the combined file.